URBAN AGRICULTURE IS DEAD! CITIES HAVE TWO, THREE …. MANY URBAN AGRICULTURES!!

 WHAT HUMANS HAVE IN COMMONS

-Ableman’s understanding of the centrality of engaging the human side of food production (should we call it human-centered food policy?) is the segway to the third body of work considered in this newsletter on urban agricultures — the work of Chiara Tornaghi at Coventry University in England.
+Ableman’s understanding of the centrality of engaging the people side of food production (should we call it human-centered food policy?) is the segway to the third body of work considered in this newsletter on urban agricultures — the work of Chiara Tornaghi at Coventry University in England.

 Tornaghi’s work is accessible in a variety of places — including one article on how to set up an urban ag project, and one piece on the critical geography of urban ag, and one study on urban ag and the politics of empowerment, and one report on gardening activism, as well as a publication on European urban agriculture.

-She’s pretty much out there, with phrases such as “insurgent urbanism” and “politics of engagement, capability and empowerment,” along with references to the commons, metabolism and other clues that Tornaghi has spent as much time in obscure sections of libraries, as in gardens.
+She’s pretty much out there, with phrases such as “insurgent urbanism” and “politics of engagement, capability, and empowerment,” along with references to the commons, metabolism and other clues that Tornaghi has spent as much time in obscure sections of libraries, as in gardens.

 At the very least, she is refreshing.
 People concerned about the runaway rates of mental ill-health among young people cannot ignore what she has to say about addressing human needs to work directly in nature — and thereby counterbalance the highly built, urbanized, synthetic, abstracted, impersonal, mediated and corporate-controlled environment of dense cities.

 In my view, this mental health and well-being perspective is the most urgent and compelling reason for city planners and managers to embrace the rise of urban agricultures.

 I don’t want to gild the lily of what Tornaghi has to say.
 But her wording reveals a major change in radical thinking.

 Not too long ago, direct action meant a demonstration where protesters “took power into their own hands” by demanding someone in government take action.